-We strongly recommend to stick to a single installation method.
+We strongly recommend sticking to a single installation method.

 You can download Org latest release from Org’s website.
-In this case, make sure you set the load-path correctly in your .emacs:
+In this case, make sure you set the load-path correctly in your Emacs init file:

 (add-to-list 'load-path "~/path/to/orgdir/lisp")